 Which research area and advisor a student chooses can have a significant impact on their educational experience.

-Francesco Bullo, Professor & Department Chair, has compiled a list of suggestions on how to go about choosing a research area and a doctoral advisor.
+Mechanical Engineering Professor Francesco Bullo has compiled a list of suggestions on how to go about choosing a research area and a doctoral advisor.
 They are inspired by his experiences and by those of other Mechanical Engineering department faculty, and they are adapted from various documents on this subject.

 Find a broad subject that inspires you and strongly motivates you.
 You are the best judge of what type of work you like, whether theoretical, numerical and simulation-based, experimental, etc.

 Find a subject that resonates with your strengths and interests.
 Also, as you choose a subject, you are choosing the scientiﬁc and engineering community that works on it.
 These are the people that will judge your work, that you will collaborate with, and that, possibly, you will interview for.
 Make sure your interests and values are aligned with those of the community you choose to work in.

 Most research areas in Mechanical Engineering at UCSB combine scientiﬁc elegance with practical impact to greater or lesser degrees.
 You will want to strike a balance that ﬁts your interests and inclinations.
 Research areas are in a constant state of ﬂux.
 New technologies and problems appear; yesterday’s problems are solved and go out of fashion; old problems resurface in new clothes and lead to wonderful new discoveries.
 Choose a subject that will have relevance in future years.

 Regarding doctoral advisors, before you make any decision, you should be well informed about your advisor’s characteristics and you should develop expectations about your work life during graduate school and beyond.

 Technical and Personal Skills

 Get to know your prospective advisor from a technical and a personal point of view.